cr0m/UltimateFortiClientEMSLogFilter/README.md

  5. Save filtered results to a new file with a timestamp in the filename.
  6. Automatically opens the saved file in Notepad++ for quick viewing and further editing.
  7. Memory feature - Saves filter checkboxes to config.txt
+ 8. Dropdown to select from the last three checkbox states

 Usage:
  - Start the tool and use the "Load Log File" button to load the desired log file.